 We took the first trip which departed at 3:30 a.m.
 After an hour and thirty minutes of ride, the van dropped us at what is called Km 55.
 Here, there is an alighting road.
-There is also a signage and a waiting shade there.
+There is also signage and a waiting shade.

 We then started following the road for some 40 minutes until we reached Timbak Elementary School.
-A few meters ahead of this, there was another road with a signage indicating that it leads to Mt Timbak.
+A few meters ahead of this, there was another road with signage indicating that it leads to Mt Timbak.

 Yes, we finally reached the top!
 And we were just in time for the sunrise.

-Behold the sunrise at Mt Timbak
+Behold the Sunrise at Mt Timbak

 From Mt Timbak’s peak, we could see Mt.
 Pulag and Mt.
 Tabayoc.
 Other notable Cordilleran mountains such as Mt.
 Amuyao of Barlig and Mt.
-Kalawitan of Sabangan are visible from here.
-Unlike these mountains, however, the summit of Mt.
-Timbak has been converted into vegetable gardens.
+Kalawitan of Sabangan are visible at a distance from here.

 According to a local, stunning sea of cloud formations occasionally occur.
 There is no definite period though of when such appear.
 So, if you chanced upon them, you are one lucky visitor.

-Extra sights to see near Mt Timbak
+Extra Sights to See Near Mt Timbak

 If you arrived at Mt Timbak’s peak early in the morning and still have the energy for more explorations, you might as well visit other spots nearby.

 One local, however, mentioned that there are tourists who create loud noises and pose atop the crosses.
 I just hope that the local authorities will create guidelines prohibiting so.

 On the other hand, one can walk for 30-40 minutes from Timbak Elementary School towards a mummy cave.
 It was temporarily closed during our visit.
-Entrance fee is 40 pesos.
+The entrance fee is 40 pesos.

-Third, you can proceed to the Highest Point viewpoint.
+Third, you can proceed to the former Highest Point viewpoint.
 From here, you could glimpse of the towering height of Mt Timbak and its pine-covered lower elevation.

 On the other hand, the entrance fee for the farm is 250 pesos.
 The farm is around two hectares and it sits on a terraced slope.
 Mt Timbak can be viewed from here.
 Different flower varieties can be seen here such as sunflower and cabbage rose.

 Tips and Reminders

 - The best views of Mt Timbak are its sunrise and sea of cloud formations.
-That is why, arrive here early in the morning.
+That is why arrive here early in the morning.
 Or if possible, try camping for the night and brace yourself for a magnificent morning view.

 - Wear thick jackets.
-The weather is extremely cold during early morning and night time.
+The weather is extremely cold during the early morning and night time.
 You wouldn’t want to catch a cold, would you?

 - Don’t ever litter.
 As much as possible, bring back your garbage or wastes from where you got them.